aamfahim/explainer.js/CONTRIBUTING.md

 # Contributing to Explainer.js

 Thank you for taking your time to contribute!
 Before filing an issue check preexisting [issues](https://github.com/aamfahim/explainer.js/issues) to ensure there's no duplication.
 If you would like to work on an issue, leave a comment.
+Also you should add tests to you PR(if applicable) to cover gaps in the overall testing system.

 ## Get Started